-Another benefit of carbide files is that they require very little pressure to use so that you can work on your chainsaw’s teeth with minimal effort.
+Another benefit of carbide files is that they require very little pressure to use so you can work on your chainsaw’s teeth with minimal effort.

 Carbide files have a similar hardness rating to diamond files, but unlike these, carbide files are also extremely tough and won’t wear down as quickly.